tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book 08-.md

 Similar to implementing methods for structs, but `impl` *trait* `for` *struct* `{...}`

+Orphan Rule
+: You can not implement an external trait for an external type

 #### Default implementations
 * including a function definition in the trait definition